Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Training Details

-\begin{itemize} \item $\tau = 0.5$: reliability threshold below which rewards are attenuated.
-A claim-set where every claim is half-supported yields $r \approx 0.5$, which maps to $\alpha \approx 0.5$ under our sigmoid. \item $\beta = 10$: sigmoid sharpness.
-At $\beta = 10$ the transition from near-zero attenuation ($r > 0.7$) to near-full attenuation ($r < 0.3$) spans roughly 0.4 units of $r$, providing a smooth but decisive gate. \end{itemize}
+The gating factor $\alpha(r)=\sigma(\beta(r-\tau))$ (Eq.~(9) of the main paper) is controlled by two hyperparameters: \begin{itemize} \item $\tau=0.5$: reliability threshold below which rewards are attenuated.
+A claim-set where every claim is half-supported yields $r\approx 0.5$, which maps to $\alpha\approx 0.5$ under our sigmoid. \item $\beta=10$: sigmoid sharpness.
+At $\beta=10$ the transition from near-zero attenuation ($r>0.7$) to near-full attenuation ($r<0.3$) spans roughly 0.4 units of $r$, providing a smooth but decisive gate. \end{itemize}

 \paragraph{Sensitivity analysis.} Table~\ref{tab:tau_sensitivity} reports VisualProcessBench overall Macro-F1 under five choices of $\tau$ (with $\beta=10$ fixed).
-Performance is relatively stable for $\tau \in [0.4, 0.6]$, confirming that the method is not strongly sensitive to this threshold.
+Performance is relatively stable for $\tau\in[0.4,0.6]$.